 - not circumvent technological measures intended to prevent direct database access, or manufacture tools or products to that effect;

-- not modify, translate, reverse engineer, disassemble, reconstruct, decompile, copy, or create derivative works of the Shopify API, any Merchant Store, the Services, or any aspect or portion thereof;
+- not modify, translate, reverse engineer, disassemble, reconstruct, decompile, copy, or create derivative works of the Shopify API, Merchant Data, any Merchant Store, the Services, or any aspect or portion thereof;

 - not bypass Shopify API restrictions for any reason, including but not limited to automating administrative functions of the Merchant admin;

-- not substantially replicate products or services offered by Shopify or any Shopify Related Entity.
-Subject to the preceding sentence and the Parties’ other rights and obligations under this Agreement, including confidentiality obligations, each Party agrees that the other Party may develop and publish Applications that are similar to or otherwise compete with such Party’s Applications; and
+- no substantially replicate products or services offered by Shopify or any Shopify Related Entity.
+Subject to the preceding sentence and the Parties’ other rights and obligations under this Agreement (including without limitation confidentiality obligations and any restrictions on use of Merchant Data), each Party agrees that the other Party may develop and publish Applications that are similar to or otherwise compete with such Party’s Applications; and

 - not develop Applications that excessively burden the Shopify system, distribute spyware, adware or other commonly objectionable programs, fail to respect the privacy of Merchants or Customers, or infringe the intellectual property or privacy rights of any third party.

 Access to the Shopify API may be terminated or suspended by Shopify at any time and at Shopify’s sole discretion.
-Without limiting the foregoing, Shopify may terminate a Developer’s right to use the Shopify API if the Developer breaches any term of this Agreement or any documents incorporated by reference in the Agreement.
-Termination or suspension of Developer’s access to the Shopify API will negatively affect Merchants who use Developer’s Application, and Developer is responsible to ensure that all Merchants who install Developer’s Applications are aware of this risk.
+Without limiting the foregoing, Shopify may terminate a Developer’s right to use the Shopify API if the Developer breaches any term of this Agreement or any documents incorporated by reference in the Agreement (including the Acceptable Use Policy).
+Termination or suspension of Developer’s access to the Shopify API may negatively affect Merchants who use Developer’s Application, and Developer is responsible to ensure that all Merchants who install Developer’s Applications are aware of this risk.

 C.1.
 Additional Terms Applicable to Theme Developers